E0HYL/DREAM-drift-adapt/README.md

 # DREAM for Combating Concept Drift

-Official code for our CCS'25 paper "Combating Concept Drift with Explanatory Detection and Adaptation for Android Malware Classification"
+Official code for our [CCS'25 paper](https://arxiv.org/pdf/2405.04095) "Combating Concept Drift with Explanatory Detection and Adaptation for Android Malware Classification".

 ## Setup